Iasa-Global/btabok/pages/engagement_model/decisions.md

 There are numerous types of decsions in an architecture.
 The BTABoK currently recognizes the following types of decisions.

+- Structural: A structural decision relates modifications in software, infrastructure, or information structural design elements and components.

+  - Pattern A pattern decision record involves the choice between a pattern or reference model, it is a type of structural decision

+  - Technology Dependency: A structural dependency relating to how two component depend on each other.

+  - Quality Attribute Decision

+- Product/Framework: A product decision involves a tradeoff analysis between two or more product options.

+- Constraint: A constraint decision is one which is made based on following the accepted principles of the profession or the client.
+Often derived from principles or constraint ASRs

+  - [Cascade](../structured_canvases/architecture_decision_cascade_card.md): A cascade decision is one where options become limited by a decision in a related impact area.
+It is also applies to ‘contained’ areas.

+  - [Principle](principles.md): A principle decision is a constraint imposted by a principle card.

 ### Using Decision Records

 Use the architecture decision record card as a way to identify option categories and comparisons for framework decisions.
 The cards can be used on all but the most complex decision categories.
 To use the card download the PowerPoint file and a) if using alone simply fill out the card with the decision context, linkage to requirements, and other fields, or b) print at canvas size and use sticky notes with a team to brainstorm decision categories and other fields.